-То: California Department of Water Resources Division of Integrated Regional Water Management Riverine Stewardship Program From: Name(s) of Legal Owner (Trust, etc.) Address of Legal Owner(s) Re: Property Name/Parcel Number: County: Property Address: To Whom It May Concern: of the above restoration p (name of gra allow the application aware that a provided to confirm that (name of owner, trust, etc.), owner referenced property, is a willing participant in the proposed roject.
-Should grant funds be awarded to the grant applicant int applicant), then (name of owner, trust, etc.), is willing to olicant (with reasonable notice), to access, implement, and able, operate and maintain the proposed project.
-Owner is temporary easement may be placed on property deed for life tincluding construction, operation for the project's useful life.
-Acknowledge ed: Signature of ALL parties required to sign to allow access Date signed
+То: California Department of Water Resources Division of Integrated Regional Water Management Riverine Stewardship Program From: Name(s) of Legal Owner (Trust, etc.) Address of Legal Owner(s) Re: Property Name/Parcel Number: County: Property Address:

+To Whom It May Concern:

+This letter is provided to confirm that (name of owner, trust, etc.), owner of the above referenced property, is a willing participant in the proposed restoration project.
+Should grant funds be awarded to the grant applicant (name of grant applicant), then (name of owner, trust, etc.), is willing to allow the applicant (with reasonable notice), to access, implement, and when applicable, operate and maintain the proposed project.
+Owner is aware that a temporary easement may be placed on property deed for life of the project including construction, operation for the project's useful life.